 Optimal Javelin Flight: Physics and Fixes

 Like many events in track & field, the javelin throw is an interesting combination of basic physics and human ability.
 It can be fairly easy to calculate the correct way to throw, but it can be much harder to execute.
-Correcting technique can also be hard if you are not sure what you are doing wrong.
-Here you will find common javelin flight problems and possible fixes.
+Correcting techniques can also be hard if you are not sure what you are doing wrong.
+Here, you will find common javelin flight problems and possible fixes.

 Optimal Javelin Flight

-In order to have the perfect throw we first need to know what the perfect throw consists of.
-Many factors go into how far a javelin will fly, but for the sake of keeping things simple we will cover 4 of the basics:
+In order to have the perfect throw, we first need to know what the perfect throw consists of.
+Many factors go into how far a javelin will fly, but for the sake of keeping things simple, we will cover 4 of the basics:

 Release Height

 Throw a javelin.
-Now throw a javelin off the top of a 30 story building with the same amount of force.
+Now throw a javelin off the top of a 30-story building with the same amount of force.
 What happens?
 The javelin from the building is going to cover more distance- basic physics.
 Obviously there is not this much difference in competition, but the moral of the story is the higher the release, the better.

 Javelin Speed

-Essentially the faster you can get a javelin moving at release, the farther it will go (with a perfect release).
+Essentially, the faster you can get a javelin moving at release, the farther it will go (with a perfect release).
 This is probably the most important factor in your javelin throw success.
 A ratio that is fairly accurate to figure out speed/distance is as follows:

 Release Angle